Ken Jeong: Comedy and acting career

 Early in Jeong's career, he studied with director Natalia Lazarus at the Los Angeles Performing Arts Conservatory where she coached him for his film debut in Knocked Up.
 Lazarus coached Jeong from 2006 – 2012 for all of his film and television roles through The Hangover Part II.

-Subsequently, he appeared in Step Brothers; Pineapple Express; Role Models as King Argotron; All About Steve; The Goods: Live Hard, Sell Hard; Couples Retreat; and as Mr. Chow in The Hangover, The Hangover Part II, and The Hangover Part III.
+He appeared in Step Brothers; Pineapple Express; Role Models as King Argotron; All About Steve; The Goods: Live Hard, Sell Hard; Couples Retreat; and as Mr. Chow in The Hangover, The Hangover Part II, and The Hangover Part III.
 He co-starred in Zookeeper, Transformers: Dark of the Moon, and Crazy Rich Asians.

 Jeong played Señor Chang on the NBC sitcom Community and was nominated for the show's "Male Breakout Star" at the 2010 Teen Choice Awards.
 He was nominated for two 2010 MTV Movie Awards, winning the award for Best WTF Moment and for MTV Movie Award for Best Villain for The Hangover.
 In fall 2010, Adidas basketball began a wide-ranging marketing campaign in which he starred as "Slim Chin", alongside NBA stars Dwight Howard and Derrick Rose.
 On May 22, 2011, he hosted the 2011 Billboard Music Awards in Las Vegas on ABC and was featured in a Hands Only CPR PSA campaign from the American Heart Association on June 15, 2011.

-In 2012, it was reported that Jamie Foxx and Jeong have each agreed to star in movies written and produced by the other.
-Foxx has agreed to take a leading role in the Jeong's buddy comedy After Prom.
-Jeong, in turn, would star in Foxx's sports comedy All-Star Weekend.
+In 2012, Jamie Foxx and Jeong agreed to star in movies written and produced by the other.
+Foxx agreed to take a leading role in the Jeong's buddy comedy After Prom.
+Jeong, in turn, starred in Foxx's sports comedy All-Star Weekend.
 He also started as the voice of Dr. Yap in the animated comedy series Bob's Burgers.